Friday, 15 January 2016.

 Gosh!
 How are things gonna go??

-Of course I’d like the teens to stay with me longer, but how would they keep the bond with their father if they didn’t spend half the time with him?
+Of course I’d like the teens to stay with me longer, but how will they keep the bond with their father if they don’t spend half the time with him?

 And Mr. Ex has to come back to normal life, back to reality!
 Our kids are his responsibility, too.

-Oh, he will.
-He’s always been a loving dad.
+Oh, he will – I’m sure.
+He’s always been a loving dad…

 But what about Joey’s feelings??